 Default Imports

-Following Java classes are by default imported when every Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names in the expressions.
+The following packages and classes are imported by default whenever a Groovy expression is evaluated, so you can use their shorthand names instead of fully qualified names.

 java.lang.*